-Please see the Medical Benefits Chart above for the specific amount of your benefit as well as how often you can purchase hearing aids.

-Limitations and exclusions

-The limitations and exclusions below apply to your additional hearing aid benefit:

-- Hearing aids ordered through providers other than UnitedHealthcare Hearing are not covered - Government treatment for any services provided in a local, state or federal government facility or agency except when payment under the plan is expressly required by federal or state law - Any treatment or services caused by or arising out of the course of employment or covered under any public liability insurance, including, but not limited to, Worker's Compensation programs - Covered expenses related to hearing aids are limited to plan Usual and Customary (U&C) charge of a basic hearing aid to provide functional improvement.
+The following services are covered under your additional hearing benefit: Routine Hearing Exam You can receive a complete hearing exam, every year through a hearing service provider No authorization needed Please see the Medical Benefits Chart above for any copayment or coinsurance that may be due at the time of your exam.
+Hearing Aids (Includes digital hearing aids) Hearing aid units are medical devices that fit in or near the ear.
+The hearing aid benefit includes an allowance toward the purchase, fitting and professional maintenance or repair as required by the manufacturer of the device, of the most basic hearing aid(s) that will compensate for the loss of function.
+This benefit may cover more than one year, but it may be changed or terminated at the end of the plan year.
+Limitations and exclusions The limitations and exclusions below apply to your additional hearing aid benefit: ☐ Government treatment for any services provided in a local, state or federal government facility or agency except when payment under the plan is expressly required by federal or state law.
+Any treatment or services caused by or arising out of the course of employment or covered under any public liability insurance, including, but not limited to, Worker's Compensation programs.
+Covered expenses related to hearing aids are limited to the plan's Usual and Customary (U&C) charge of a basic hearing aid to provide functional improvement.
 Certain hearing aid items and services are not covered.
-Items and services that are not covered include, but are not limited to, the following: - Replacement of a hearing aid that is lost, broken or stolen if occurrence exceeds covered rate of occurrence - Repair of the hearing aid and related services - An eyeglass-type hearing aid or additional charges for a hearing aid designed specifically for cosmetic purposes - Coverage must be active on the date of service to utilize the benefit - Services, accessories, or supplies that are not medically necessary according to professionally accepted standards of practice - Replacement batteries or assistive listening devices - The plan does not cover hearing services obtained outside of the warranty or trial period - Services you choose to have that are not covered under the benefit will be at your own cost
+Items and services that are not covered include, but are not limited to, the following: Replacement of a hearing aid that is lost, broken or stolen if occurrence exceeds covered rate of occurrence Repair of the hearing aid and related services An eyeglass-type hearing aid or additional charges for a hearing aid designed specifically for cosmetic purposes Services or supplies rendered to a member after cessation of coverage, except, if a hearing aid is ordered while coverage is in force and such hearing aid is delivered within 60 days after the date of cessation, the hearing aid will be considered a covered hearing aid expense

+☐ Services or supplies that are not necessary according to professionally accepted standards of

-Section 4.2 Routine Vision Services
+Routine Vision Services